AhmadHassan-BTed/CoDiver_Code-Sniffer-and-Project-Analyzer/README.md

 ## 📖 The Philosophy

 Software is inherently human.
 Behind every line of code, every architectural decision, and every sprint metric lies human effort and engineering intent.
-The **CoDiver: Code Sniffer & Project Analyzer** was built on the premise that technical debt shouldn't be an abstract concept—it should be deeply visible, understandable, and actionable.
+The **CoDiver: Code Sniffer & Project Analyzer** was built on the premise that technical debt shouldn't be an abstract concept - it should be deeply visible, understandable, and actionable.

 This platform bridges the gap between raw codebase complexity and human understanding.
 By unifying Python parsing, Java static analysis, and Agile process tracking into a single frictionless dashboard, the suite abstracts away the borders between languages and focuses purely on **the code**.